-A potential concern with the interpretation of these results is that the measured real wage declines of less-educated workers mask an increase in their total compensation after accounting for the rising value of employer provided non-wage benefits such as healthcare, vacation and sick time.
-Careful analysis of representative, wage and fringe benefits data by Pierce (2001 and forthcoming) casts doubt on this notion, however.
-Monetizing the value of these benefits does not substantially alter the conclusion that real compensation for low-skilled workers fell in the 1980s.
-Further, Pierce shows that total compensation-that is, the sum of wages and in-kind benefits-for high-skilled workers rose by more than their wages, both in absolute terms and relative to compensation for low-skilled workers.
+benefits data by Pierce (2001, forthcoming) casts doubt on this notion, however.
+Monetizing the value of these benefits does not substantially alter the conclusion that real compensation for low skilled workers fell in the 1980s.
+Further, Pierce shows that total compensation-that is, the sum of wages and in-kind benefits-for high skilled workers rose by more than their wages, both in absolute terms and relative to compensation for low skilled workers.

-&lt;sup>14The estimated falls in real wages would also be overstated if the price deflator overestimated the rate of inflation and thus underestimated real wage growth.
-Our real wage series are deflated using the Personal Consumption Expenditure

 A complementary analysis of the distribution of non-wage benefits-including safe working conditions and daytime versus night and weekend hours-by Hamermesh (1999) also reaches similar conclusions.
+Hamermesh demonstrates that trends in the inequality of wages understate the growth in full earnings

+&lt;sup>14 The estimated falls in real wages would also be overstated if the price deflator overestimated the rate of inflation and thus underestimated real wage growth.
+Our real wage series are deflated using the Personal Consumption Expenditure Deflator produced by the US Bureau of Economic Analysis.
+The PCE generally shows a lower rate of inflation than the more commonly used Consumer Price Index (CPI), which was in turn amended following the Boskin report in 1996 to provide a more conservative estimate of inflation (Boskin et al., 1996).

-Hamermesh demonstrates that trends in the inequality of wages understate the growth in full earnings inequality (i.e., absent compensating differentials) and, moreover, that accounting for changes in the distribution of non-wage amenities augments rather than offsets changes in the inequality of wages.
-It is therefore unlikely that consideration of non-wage benefits changes the conclusion that low-skill workers experienced significant declines in their real earnings levels during the 1980s and early 1990s.
+inequality (i.e., absent compensating differentials) and, moreover, that accounting for changes in the distribution of non-wage amenities augments rather than offsets changes in the inequality of wages.
+It is therefore unlikely that consideration of non-wage benefits changes the conclusion that low skill workers experienced significant declines in their real earnings levels during the 1980s and early 1990s.

-The third key fact evident from Figure 4 is that while the earnings gaps between some-college, high school graduate, and high school dropout workers expanded sharply in the 1980s, these gaps stabilized thereafter.
+The third key fact evident from Fig. 4 is that while the earnings gaps between somecollege, high school graduate, and high school dropout workers expanded sharply in the 1980s, these gaps stabilized thereafter.
 In particular, the wages of high school dropouts, high school graduates, and those with some college moved largely in parallel from the early 1990s forward.

-The net effect of these three trends-rising college and post-college wages, stagnant and falling real wages for those without a four-year college degree, and the stabilization of the wage gaps among some-college, high school graduates, and high school dropout workers-is that the wage returns to schooling have become increasingly convex in years of education, particularly for males, as also emphasized by Lemieux (2006b).
-Figure 5 shows this 'convexification' by plotting the estimated gradient relating years of educational attainment to log hourly wages in three representative years of our sample: 1973, 1989, and 2009.
+The net effect of these three trends-rising college and post-college wages, stagnant and falling real wages for those without a four-year college degree, and the stabilization of the wage gaps among some-college, high school graduates, and high school dropout workers-is that the wage returns to schooling have become increasingly convex in years of education, particularly for males, as emphasized by Lemieux (2006b).
+Figure 5 shows this "convexification" by plotting the estimated gradient relating years of educational attainment to log hourly wages in three representative years of our sample: 1973, 1989, and 2009.
 To construct this figure, we regress log hourly earnings in each year on a quadratic in years of completed schooling and a quartic in potential experience.
 Models that pool males and females also include a female main effect and an interaction between the female dummy and a quartic in (potential) experience.
-In each figure, the predicted log earnings of a worker with seven years of
+In each figure, the predicted log earnings of a worker with seven years of completed schooling and 25 years of potential experience in 1973 is normalized to zero.
+The slope of the 1973 locus then traces out the implied log earnings gain for each additional year of schooling in 1973, up to 18 years.
+The loci for 1989 and 2009 are constructed similarly, and they are also normalized relative to the intercept in 1973.
+This implies that upward or downward shifts in the intercepts of